upsetjs/upsetjs/README.md

 ## Data

-`UpSet` requires sets and optionally combiantions of sets as input.
+`UpSet` requires sets and optionally combinations of sets as input.
 There are some utility function to help creating the required data structures:

 - `extractSets<T extends { sets: string[] }>(elements: ReadonlyArray<T>): ISet<T>[]`
   given an array of elements where each is having a property called `.sets` containing a list of set names in which this element is part of. e.g. `{ sets: ['Blue Hair', 'Female']}`.
 The return value is a list of sets in the required data structures and having a `.elems` with an array of the input elements.